nicksawhney/bernie-sits/README.md

 Use `python app.py` to run the flask application on `localhost:5000`to debug.

-For a production deployment.
-I used [gunicorn](https://gunicorn.org/).
+For production deployment, I used [gunicorn](https://gunicorn.org/).

 Since the site is down now, you can also use `images.py` as a command-line bernie meme creation tool with